gandhidarshak/DemystifyFormula/README.md

 ## One last thing ...
-If you have to deal with Excel formulae as much as I do, do visit this awesome website which will significantly improve your ability to make sense of excel formula's by beautifying them: http://excelformulabeautifier.com
+If you have to deal with Excel formulae as much as I do, do visit this awesome website which will significantly improve your ability to make sense of excel formulae by beautifying them: http://excelformulabeautifier.com

 ## License